-Publicly Owned Utilities are either federal, state or municipally run.
+Publicly owned utilities are either federal, state or municipally run.
 They are also known as POU or public utility districts.
-These are utilities that residents have voted for.
+Residents have voted for these utilities.

 The United States has 1,958 POUs.
 Each of them serves an average of 12,000 electric customers.